Enclosure Map with known occupants in 1803 and modern names

 1939 - Samuel Frederick Hayo and Celia Hayo (both 55) and their two sons, Frederick and Reginald are living in part of the property.
 The address is given as Gauls Lane, which is the original name of the track between The Cottage and the Manor House.

 1968 Sales Deed.
-The building marked 3 at the top and associated land (bottom) was occupied by an individual named as Hackney and the building (top right) marked as 1 is occupied by an individual named as York.
+The building marked 3 at the top and associated land (bottom) was occupied by an individual named Hackney and the building (top right) marked as 1 is occupied by an individual named York.
 Nobody is living in building 2.